krishna-vamsi23/QuickBite-Restaurant-Analytics/README.md

 # 🍔 QuickBite Restaurant Analytics Dashboard

 ## Problem Statement

-This project demonstrates an end-to-end Business Intelligence solution for a restaurant chain using **SQL Server**, **Power BI**, and **DAX**.
+This project demonstrates an end-to-end Business Intelligence solution for a restaurant chain using **Python, SQL Server, Power BI, and DAX**.

-The objective of this project is to analyze restaurant operations by providing insights into sales, products, stores, and customers through interactive dashboards.
+The objective of this project is to analyze restaurant operations by transforming raw business data into meaningful insights through interactive dashboards.

-The solution helps business users answer questions such as:

-- Which products generate the highest revenue?
-- Which store performs the best?
-- Who are the most valuable customers?
-- How do sales change over time?
-- Which product categories contribute the most to revenue?
+The dashboard enables restaurant management to monitor sales performance, compare store performance, analyze customer behavior, evaluate product sales, and identify business trends for better decision-making.

+---

-## 🛠 Tools & Technologies Used
+# 🛠 Tools & Technologies Used

 - Python
 - Pandas
+- Faker
 - SQL Server
 - SQL Server Management Studio (SSMS)
 - Power BI Desktop